Every entrepreneurial adventure begins with a good idea, evolves with several incredible ideas, and hopefully ends up becoming a successful company.

 But first off let’s define what a successful startup is.
 A successful startup is a young business with scalable potential and has chances in the current market conditions after researching the market in depth.
 Another great feature of startups is that they relate to technology niches and eCommerce because doing business online is the natural setting to grow and seek business opportunities today.

 And at PUNCHY, we’d be happy to help you take your first steps as an entrepreneur - Startup from scratch!

 1. Define the start up business plan

-Without a good idea, it’s very difficult to start any business, particularly, a startup.
+Without a good idea, it’s very difficult to start any business.
 In fact, defining the business idea is the main step towards success, as well as one of the most difficult tasks to develop.